 • receiver (Callable) - A function or an instance method which is to receive signals.
 Receivers must be hashable objects.

-if weak is True, then receiver must be weak-referenceable (more precisely saferef.safe_ref() must be able to create a reference to the receiver).
+if weak is True, then receiver must be weak-referenceable.

 Receivers must be able to accept keyword arguments.

 If receivers have a dispatch_uid attribute, the receiver will not be added if another receiver already exists with that dispatch_uid.